About the Governors

-Having previously worked for a large retail company for the past 20 years as a Leadership Regional trainer and a short time working for the wildlife trust, I decided to take a complete career path and completed my NVQ level 3 in March of this year.
-I now work at Decoy Primary School as a TA, which I very much enjoy.
+Having previously worked for a large retail company for the past 20 years as a Leadership Regional trainer and a short time working for the wildlife trust, I decided to take a complete career path change, and completed my NVQ level 3 in March 2017 and I am currently a TA in Yr 1 at Decoy Primary School, which I very much enjoy and find extremely rewarding.

-Being a parent governor is enlightening and contributing to the decisions which support the continued development and success of the school enables me to give something back after my eldest attended Chudleigh some years ago and my youngest currently in year 2.
+Being a parent governor is enlightening and contributing to the decisions which support the continued development and success of the school enables me to give something back after my eldest attended Chudleigh some years ago and my youngest currently in year 4.

-I have worked at Chudleigh CE Community Primary for three years as a Year 6 teacher and now teach Year 4.
+I have worked at Chudleigh CE Community Primary for five years as a Year 6 teacher and now teach Year 4.
 I have taught in a wide range of schools and settings and hope that my broad experience can support the school as it moves forward.

 As the elected Staff Governor, I hope I can also support the maintenance of positive links already established between the governing board and staff.
 I look forward to seeing the school from a new perspective and to helping form the best possible educational experience for all the pupils at Chudleigh CE Community Primary.

 I was elected as the Curriculum Governor at the beginning of November 2019, this is my first term as a Governor and I am looking forward to the challenges that lie ahead.

 I have a child in year 3 and another that will join the school in 2021.
 I run a local Electrical Contracting company and any spare time I have is spent outdoors as I am a keen mountain biker and snowboarder.